 But while (some) ISPs filtered their customers, the practise of applying filters to internal wholesale connections was less common.
-So the false route propagated and everyone else believed it.
+So the false route propagated from a regional transit provider and everyone else believed it.

-But that was 13 years ago
+But that was 14 years ago

-- Are we getting better at filtering? - Not really

-- February 2021 AS 136168 (Campana MYTHIC) in Myanmar implements a government directive and propagates a more specific of Twitter's service address (104.244.42.0/24) - Twitter had lodged an RADB entry and filtering on this RADB entry would've stopped the false route propagating - Yet the route still propagated outward to AS132132, AS61292, AS4844, AS8106 and AS23673 and onward to ~40 other ASes who don't filter based on RADB entries
+- Are we getting better at filtering? - Not really - February 2021 AS 136168 (Campana MYTHIC) in Myanmar implements a government directive and propagates a more specific of Twitter's service address (104.244.42.0/24) - Twitter had lodged an RADB entry and if others were filtering on this RADB entry, then that would've stopped the false route propagating - But not enough folk perform transit filtering on RADB data - So the route propagated outward to AS132132, AS61292, AS4844, AS8106 and AS23673 and onward to ~40 other ASes who don't filter based on RADB entries